labbsr0x/go-horse/README.md

 **`return { body : "something bad happen", status : 500 }`**

-go-horse will assume the following default values : next = false; operation = READ(0) and the docker client will print in the terminal : "something bad happen".
+go-horse will assume the following default values: next = false; operation = READ(0) and the docker client will print in the terminal: "something bad happens".
 Filter chain will stop.

-**`return { next: true, body : "something bad happen", status : 500 }`**
+**`return { next: true, body : "something bad happens", status : 500 }`**

 go-horse will assume the following default values : operation = READ(0).
-Filter chain won't stop and if another filter don't override the body and error status, docker client will print in the terminal : "something bad happen"
+Filter chain won't stop and if another filter doesn't override the body and error status, docker client will print in the terminal: "something bad happens"

 **`return { next: true, body : [{ container : ... }], status : 200, operation : ctx.operation.READ }`**

 go-horse will ignore the body you returned because of the value `ctx.operation.READ` is set in response's *operation* field.
-Next filter will receive the same body you has received.
+The next filter will receive the same body you have received.

 #### 3.3.
 Rewriting URLs sent to the daemon

-There's a special variable stored in the request scope that should be changed if you need to rewrite the URL used to daemon's requests : `path`.
+There's a special variable stored in the request scope that should be changed if you need to rewrite the URL used to daemon's requests: `path`.
 The way to alter it value is to call the setVar function in the ctx object, argument of the filter function : `ctx.values.set('path', '/v1.39/newEndpoint')`.
 This was useful when we needed to pass a token in the DOCKER_HOST environment variable to identify the user.
-The token was extracted, verified against other system and the original URL was restored (if user was authorized), because the daemon doesn't like tokens.
+The token was extracted, verified against other systems and the original URL was restored (if the user was authorized) because the daemon doesn't like tokens.

 #### 3.4.
 Environment variables in JS filters

 All env vars are available in javascript filters scope.
 You can list them by calling `ctx.values.list()` method.
-They are have an 'ENV_' prefix.
+They have the 'ENV_' prefix.

 #### 3.5.
 Passing a token in the request URL

-**WARNING** this may change in a near future.
+**WARNING** this may change soon.
 We are not comfortable with this solution as is.

 The routes are duplicated, one version with a `/token/{token}` prefixed and another version without the token prefix.

 In our case, this was used in conjunction with a CLI that logs the user in and changes the DOCKER_HOST env var in the user machine to our go-horse address with the token added in its path.
-The first filter - with order equals 0, extract the token, validates the user and rewrite the url calling `ctx.values.set('path', '<tokenless_url>')`.
+The first filter - with order equals 0, extract the token, validates the user and rewrite the URL calling `ctx.values.set('path', '<tokenless_url>')`.

-Another possible solution, and more elegant - i think, is to insert a token as a header in all docker CLI commands requests.
+Another possible solution, and more elegant - I think, is to insert a token as a header in all docker CLI commands requests.
 This can be achieved by editing /~/.docker/config.json file, inserting the property `"HttpHeaders": { "token": "?" },`.
 The request to docker daemon will carry the token in its headers and a filter can read and validate it - sending a request to an identity manager?
 Maybe.

 <br/>